hackersanddesigners/chatty-pub/front/docs/CSS.md

 - By [name/keyword](http://web.simmons.edu/~grovesd/comm244/notes/week3/css-colors#keywords) - `color: red;` will make your text red.
 - By [hex value](http://web.simmons.edu/~grovesd/comm244/notes/week3/css-colors#hex) - `color: #ff0000;` also red.
 - Or as a [function](http://web.simmons.edu/~grovesd/comm244/notes/week3/css-colors#rgba), which allows transparency. - `color: rgba(255,0,0,0.5);` red, but 50% transparent.

+### Box model

+- [margin](https://developer.mozilla.org/en-US/docs/Web/CSS/margin) - The margin property sets the margin area on all four sides of an element.
+Margin refers to space between different elements.
+- [padding](https://developer.mozilla.org/en-US/docs/Web/CSS/padding) - The padding property sets the padding area on all four sides of an element at once.
+Padding refers to the spacing inside the border of an element.

 ### Fonts